danbury hometown heroes banner program

 The original Hometown Heroes Banner Program first displayed in Harrisburg, PA in 2006 with 367 banners the first year and 512 banners the second.

-Veterans Day Ceremony, Monday, November 11, at 11:00 front of the War Memorial building.
+Veterans Day Ceremony, Tuesday, November 11, at 11:00, front of War Memorial

 The Danbury Council of Veterans consists of 6 veterans organizations.
 The Council is responsible for making arrangements for and conducting all Veterans Memorial ceremonies in Danbury.
 In addition, the Danbury Council of Veterans is responsible for organizing and carrying out the Memorial Day Parade.
 The Council meets on the 3rd Monday of every month (7:00 pm at the Patrick R. Waldron Veterans Hall in Rogers Park) to review and discuss details of upcoming ceremonial events.